cositools/cosi-data-challenges/README.md

 ## Known Caveats and Limitations
 The items listed here are some of the priorities for DC5 development.
 These can be considered as extra/advanced challenges, and anybody is welcomed to work on them, with the ultimate goal of implementing the software solutions into cosipy.
 Also see the bottom of the [cosipy-intro](cosipy-intro) for a related discussion on the next steps of development.

-- **It is not currently possible to simultaneously fit continuum and line components.** We have separate response files for different emission components (i.e. continuum, 511 keV, Aluminum-26, etc.), and with the current binned analysis setup in cosipy, the data binning needs to match the response binning, and thus only a single component can be analyzed at a time.
+- **It is not currently possible to simultaneously fit continuum and line components in binned analyses.** We have separate response files for different emission components (i.e. continuum, 511 keV, Aluminum-26, etc.), and with the current binned analysis setup in cosipy, the data binning needs to match the response binning, and thus only a single component can be analyzed at a time.
 Possible solutions to this include:
-  - Creating a single response for all components
+  - Creating a single response that combines multiple components
   - Creating a class that automatically matches an input model with the corresponding response
   - Reparameterizing the response in such a way that prevents this issue
-- **Methods need to be developed to determine the response for broadened and offset line emission.** These methods should utilize the baseline response files (e.g. 511 keV, Aluminum-26, Iron-60, etc.), and allow for analyzing any arbitrary line emission.
+- **Methods need to be developed to determine the response for broadened and offset line emission in binned analyses.** These methods should utilize the baseline binned response files (e.g. 511 keV, Aluminum-26, Iron-60, etc.), and allow for analyzing any arbitrary line emission.
 - **The background estimation tools need to be further tested and developed.** With DC4 we have methods for estimating continuum, line, and transient backgrounds.
 These methods need to be tested, stressed, and further developed.
 - **The way in which parameters are configured needs to be refined, and more callable scripts need to be added.** By callable scripts we are referring to command-line options that will perform common task, such as producing light curves and spectra.
 - **The tools still need to be further stressed to find limitations.** The COSI pipeline team has been rapidly developing the cosipy library in preparation for the satellite mission.
 Our aim is to make this library robust, sustainable, and highly user-friendly.
 Through more and more user interactions and feedback, we can better learn where the code is working well, and where it breaks down.